JerryFleming/PyDoc/library/weakref.rst

    but cannot be propagated; they are handled in exactly the same way as exceptions raised from an object's :meth:`__del__` method.

-   Weak references are :term:`hashable` if the *object* is hashable.
+   Weak references are :term:`可散列对象` if the *object* is hashable.
 They will maintain their hash value even after the *object* was deleted.
 If :func:`hash` is called the first time only after the *object* was deleted, the call will raise :exc:`TypeError`.